Joystream/joystream/README.md

 ### Tracking Issues

-A Tracking Issue is a GitHub issue which **evolves**, and at any given time holds a list of TODO items, with a corresponding completion status and and possibly responsibility indicator (i.e. each item has one responsible actor).
+A Tracking Issue is a GitHub issue which **evolves**, and at any given time holds a list of TODO items, with a corresponding completion status and possibly responsibility indicator (i.e. each item has one responsible actor).
 TODO items are grouped into Tracking Issues based on what most deeply facilitates effective collaboration and progress tracking.

 - Every Monday, each Tracking Issue will be discussed in a video meeting between all assigned team members and the Release Manager.
 - These meetings should be highly focused, and kept at a reasonably high level.